Construction Lawyer & Building Solicitors Sydney | Contracts Specialist Law Firm

 Identifying and Rectifying Defects Years After Construction

 Despite the existence of statutory warranties, defects in residential buildings may still arise years after the completion of the construction work.
-The defects may be caused by poor workmanship, design errors, or the use of defective materials.
+The defects may be caused by poor workmanship, design errors, defective materials, inadequate waterproofing, structural failures, or non-compliant construction methods.
 These defects may not become apparent until years after the defects liability period has expired.
 For example, watch this video about a family who had a lucky escape when their Sydney home collapsed while they were sound asleep:

 If you have identified defects in your home years after construction, it is important to take action as soon as possible.
 The first step is to engage a qualified and experienced building expert witness to assess the defects and provide a report.
 This report should identify the defects and provide an opinion on the cause and rectification of the defects.